Beko

 Possible Causes

-Torn or worn door gasket, Foreign object trapped between door glass and seal, Loose door seal retaining band, Excessive suds causing overflow
+Torn or worn door gasket, foreign object trapped between door glass and seal, loose door seal retaining band, excessive foam (suds) causing overflow

 How to Fix / Troubleshooting

-Safety first: Unplug the washer and turn off water supply.
+Safety first: unplug the washer and turn off the water supply.
 Mop up any standing water to prevent slipping.

 Step-by-step checks:

-• Remove foreign objects: Check the gap between the inner lip of the seal and the drum for bra wires, coins, or other sharp items.
-Remove carefully.
+- Remove foreign objects: check the gap between the inner lip of the seal and the drum for bra wires, coins, or other sharp items.
+Remove them carefully.

-• Check retaining bands: Ensure the outer and inner metal or wire bands are tight and properly seated in their grooves.
-Refit or tighten if loose.
+- Check retaining bands: ensure the outer and inner metal or wire bands are tight and properly seated in their grooves.
+Refit or tighten them if loose.

-• Check detergent use: Overdosing or using non-HE detergent can cause excessive foam that appears as a leak.
-Adjust detergent to Beko's recommendations.
+- Check detergent usage: overdosing or using non-HE detergent can cause excessive foam that appears as a leak.
+Adjust detergent according to Beko's recommendations.

-• Replace seal if damaged: Remove the front retaining band, peel off the old seal, transfer any vent hoses, and fit a new genuine Beko door gasket.
-Refit bands securely.
+- Replace the seal if damaged: remove the front retaining band, peel off the old seal, transfer any vent hoses, and fit a new genuine Beko door gasket.
+Refit the bands securely.

 Advertisements